How to apply for Federal Direct Student Loans

 Please allow 5-7 business days for CCC to get the results of your credit check and award the loan.

 CCC does not have arrangements with any banks to provide students private loans.
 If you are interested in a private loan to fund your education, you may try to get one at any bank of your choice.
-Generally, private loans do not have as favorable of terms as Federal Direct Student Loans, and we always recommend that you complete the FAFSA process before going to a bank for a loan for school.
+Generally, private loans do not have as favorable of terms as Federal Direct Student Loans.
+We always recommend that you complete the FAFSA process before going to a bank for a loan.

 Frequently asked questions about loans: